Tongue Tied (Grouplove song): Music video

 The music video, directed by Jordan Bahat, for "Tongue Tied" was released to Vevo and YouTube on July 25, 2011, The video has since gained over 39 million views.
 The video features the band at a party, and is entirely in reverse.
 The camera follows a man at the party running away from a group of masked people in suits, ultimately tripping and landing in an inflatable pool.
 At the beginning of the video, presumably the next morning, he is seen unconscious with his body partially inside of the inflatable pool, being observed by a family who had stumbled across him.
-At the end (Which, due to the video being in reverse, means it was actually the beginning of the series of events), he is seen eating a brownie presumably containing a psychoactive compound (Such as Tetrahydrocannabinol or Psilocybin), implying the entire series of events up to the point at which he was found asleep in the pool was a hallucination.
+At the end (Which, due to the video being in reverse, means it was actually the beginning of the series of events), he is seen eating a brownie presumably containing a psychoactive compound (such as marijuana or magic mushrooms), implying the entire series of events up to the point at which he was found asleep in the pool was a hallucination.